 I am From Algeria and I have a question concerning OMICS group.

-I submit my research article in journal from OMICS.
+I submit my research article in the journal from OMICS.

-Then after few hours the send me a SPAM e-mail, and they ask me about payment it is about 1590 dollar USD.
+Then after a few hours, the send me a SPAM e-mail, and they ask me about payment it is about 1590 dollar USD.